 Step 1: Acquire 1 or 2 rectangular tables.
 One table if you want a little farmhouse table and two if you want a big mama that can seat a lot of people.
-Rather than trying to thrift two identical tables (which can be really challenging), we went with two wooden IKEA tables- the cheapest ones they sell!
+Rather than trying to thrift two identical tables (which can be really challenging), we went with two wooden IKEA tables (the cheapest ones they sell!) but you can totally thrift two as well- that’s what I did for my personal table.

 Assemble your tables and put them on a level surface.